onlabsorg/swan-js/docs/stdlib/text.md

 text.slice - function
 ----------------------------------------------------------------------------
-Given a string, returns the sub-string between a start index and an end index.
+Given a string, it returns the sub-string between a start index and an end index.
 ```
 subStr = text.slice(str, startIndex, endIndex)
 ```